 Due to the planned yearly price increases, the ESU can be tricky to budget for.
 The increasing per-device cost of ESU is one reason that ADNET is not recommending the ESU purchase for all clients.

-Whether you choose to purchase the Extended Security Updates or proceed with a planned upgrade to Windows 10, decision time is coming, and you have to do something.
-From a security standpoint, having machines with an unsupported operating system is a huge risk – and if you’re subject to HIPAA, you’re automatically violating compliance regulations by having an unsupported OS.
+Whether you choose to purchase the Extended Security Updates or proceed with a planned upgrade to Windows 10, decision time is coming.
+You have to do something.
+From a security standpoint, having machines with an unsupported operating system is a huge risk.
+If you’re subject to HIPAA, you’re automatically violating compliance regulations by having an unsupported OS.

-It’s imperative that you have a plan in place for managing your Windows 7 machines and a plan for how your organization will keep your machines current heading into 2020.
+Overall, It’s imperative that you have a plan in place for managing your Windows 7 machines.
+Plus, a plan for how your organization will keep your machines current heading into 2020.
 Remember, we’re always here to help.
 Just reach out!